DavesCodeMusings/ftpdlite/ANNOUNCE.md

 >Plus, There's only about nine and a half hours of daylight this time of year.
 I need something to keep my sanity.

 ## What else is there?
 It's probably got bugs I don't know about, but for the case of a single user uploading and downloading files, it works.
-I haven't gotten it to play well with GUI clients like Filezilla yet, but _curl_ and _wget_ work and it's pretty fabulous with a modern command-line client like _tnftp_.
+Tested clients include: FileZilla (with simultaneous connections limited to 1), _curl_, _wget_, and  _tnftp_.
 (Windoze _ftp.exe_ works too, but not behind a firewall.)

 Using asyncio means it does handle multiple sessions, but only one session per client IP address.
 And it only supports a single account username/password.
 So still limited in some ways.